An Icelandic Adventure: The Epilogue…”What about St Giles’?”

 On the Migratory Path, Vinalhaven, Maine, October 2019

-Of course, there are many dangers and obstacles that threaten our wee friends…lack of habitat, climate change, rain, dust, pesticides, and birds… but these flying Buddhists don’t worry about such things and are not troubled with thoughts of the future.
-Always living in the present moment their short lives are unencumbered by responsibilities and are filled with beauty and freedom.
+Of course, there are many dangers and obstacles that threaten our wee friends…lack of habitat, climate change, rain, dust, pesticides, and birds… but these flying Buddhists don’t worry about such things and are not troubled by thoughts of the future.
+Always living in the present moment, their short lives are unencumbered by responsibilities and are filled with beauty and freedom.

 One early evening a few nights later, I heard the ding on my phone alerting me that I had a message.
 I was delighted to receive an update complete with photos.
 There on the screen was a close-up of a small, silky, green chrysalises and a buddy about to create one of his own.
 Two of Kelly’s charges were one step closer to becoming butterflies.